-These are some of the questions that are most commonly asked in our initial consultations.
+This eBook contains 28 of the most Frequently Asked Questions from our initial consultations.
 Hopefully, they are helpful to you in understanding the EEOC process for Federal Employees and the process of working with an EEOC Attorney for Federal Employees.

 Before reading the questions and answers below, it is important that you understand a couple general themes of the law of discrimination in the workplace.